neptune-ai/neptune-exporter/README.md

   - Neptune runs become Experiments within their project's teamspace, named after the `run_id` (plus optional `--name-prefix`), max 64 chars.
   - Parameters are stored as experiment metadata (searchable/filterable in the UI).
 Metrics use integer steps (`--step-multiplier` applied).
   - Files and artifacts are uploaded preserving directory structure.
 String series become `.txt` files, histograms become PNG images.
+- **Minfx (Neptune v2) loader**:
+  - **Important**: Data must be exported with `--exporter neptune2` for compatibility.
+  - Requires `--minfx-neptune-v2-project` and `--minfx-neptune-v2-api-token` (or environment variables).
+  - Uses Neptune v2 API via `minfx.neptune_v2` to recreate runs in a Neptune-compatible backend.
+  - Supports native float steps (no `--step-multiplier` needed).
+Timestamps are preserved for time-series data.
+  - Stores original run IDs in `import/original_run_id` namespace for tracking and duplicate prevention (avoids polluting `sys/` namespace).
+  - Fork relationships are stored as metadata in `import/forking/parent` and `import/forking/step` (Neptune v2 doesn't support native forking).
+  - Recreates artifacts using Neptune's internal artifact registration API.
+Files are uploaded with auto-detected extensions for proper UI rendering.
+  - Skips histogram series (not supported in Neptune v2 API) and auto-generated source code diffs.
 - If a target run with the same name already exists in the experiment or project, the loader skips uploading that run to avoid duplicates.

 ## Experiment/run mapping to targets